Borz001/tariel-portfolio/README.md

 ## 🏆 Achievement
-•Champion at MINDSKILLS-OPEN 2019! 🏆 This international mental arithmetic marathon •Participation in the World championship mental arithmetic skills •1st place on the International Mental Arithmetic Olympiad WISF ISSYK-KUl 2021 •3rd place on the International Mental Calculation Championshipwist 2019 •Participation in the International skills development session
+•Champion at MINDSKILLS-OPEN 2019! 🏆 This international mental arithmetic marathon •Participation in the World championship mental arithmetic skills from Memoriad •1st place on the International Mental Arithmetic Olympiad WISF ISSYK-KUl 2021 •3rd place on the International Mental Calculation Championshipwist 2019 •Participation in the International skills development session